 In addition to common sense information about how to handle falls this comprehensive webpage offers a step-by-step guide for what to do if an elderly person falls, including how to get them off the floor without hurting yourself and a guide for how to get yourself off the floor if you fall.

-Short Fall Prevention Guides
+General Fall Prevention Guides (Not Specific to PD)

 AARP HomeFit Guide